manasavesala/HairSalon/README.md

 ## Description

-_MVC web application for a hair salon. where the  owner should be able to add a list of the stylists, and for each stylist, add clients who see that stylist._
+_MVC web application for a hair salon. where the  owner should be able to add a list of the stylists, and for each stylist, add clients who see that stylist and save that data inti database._

 ## Specifications